CompTIA

 42% of companies have average capability in mining data.

-42% of companies are improving senior executive visibility to improve the effectiveness of their cybersecurity program.
+41% of companies are implementing better metrics for cybersecurity to improve the effectiveness of their cybersecurity program.